-Looking for a all the best tips for selecting and preparing fall fruits and vegetables?
-The Fresh 20 guide to Autumn produce is here!
+Looking for all the best tips for selecting and preparing fall fruits and vegetables?
+The Fresh 20 Fall Produce Guide to seasonal fruits and vegetables is here!

 Fall Produce Guide